Rupali Ganguly: Career

-Ganguly made her acting debut at age seven with her father's film Saaheb in 1985 in her childhood.
+Ganguly made her acting debut at the age of seven with her father's film Saaheb in 1985 in her childhood.
 She appeared opposite Tapas Paul in Balidan (1990) a Bengali Film, directed by her father.
 The film became a massive commercial success.
 Despite the success of the film, Ganguly failed to build a career in Bengali cinema.
 She made her television debut in Sukanya in 2000, and has also appeared in Sanjivani and Bhabhi.

 Ganguly received widespread recognition and critical acclaim for her portrayal of Monisha Sarabhai, a middle-class young woman married in a high society, Cuffe Parade-living socialite family in the cult sitcom Sarabhai vs Sarabhai from 2004 to 2006.
 Later in November 2006, Ganguly participated in the reality show Bigg Boss 1.
 She got evicted in its tenth week.

-She is also a part of many Hindi theatre plays in her career, Some of her plays are Oye Ki Girl Hain, Selfie, and Patte Khul Gaye.
+She is also a part of many Hindi theatre plays in her career, Some of her plays are Oye Ki Girl Hain, Selfie, "All the very best", and Patte Khul Gaye.
 In 2009, she participated in Colors TV's stunt based reality show, Fear Factor: Khatron Ke Khiladi 2.
 She also gave voice over in an animation film Dashavatar in 2008.
 In 2000, she established an advertising agency in Mumbai.

 Since 2020, she is portraying the titular character in StarPlus's Anupamaa.
 Ganguly made her digital debut in 2022 with her ongoing show Anupamaa's prequel web series named Anupama: Namaste America which premiered on Disney+ Hotstar in 2022.

+Rupali Ganguly went viral for her intense dialogue “ghuma ghumake marungi” in the TV show Anupamaa.
+Fans compared her delivery to Sunny Deol, dubbing her “Sunny Deol Pro Max”, and widely shared clips on social media, highlighting her impactful screen presence.